Maj18/nf-atacco/README.md

 - [NBIS Epigenomics Workshop](https://nbis-workshop-epigenomics.readthedocs.io/)
 - [Seqera](https://seqera.io/)

 `nf-atacco` is a bioinformatics pipeline built using [Nextflow](https://www.nextflow.io/) for ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) downstream analysis.
-It currently covers bam to bedgraph conversion, and genome track visualizaiton.
+It currently covers bam to bedgraph conversion, and genome track visualizaiton, as well as three different kinds of transcription factor analyses (TOBIAS footprinting analysis on ATACseq, Monalisa binned TF motif enrichment analysis on ATACseq, differential TF activity analysis on bulk RNAseq data, as well as integrative visualization)

 *`nf-atacco` is currently in development and more modules will be added and optimizations performed in time.*